ctrlaltdev/LMGTFY-queries/README.md

 ### The Hash

-So, the sequencial part of the URL is alphanumeric and range from 0 to 9 then A to Z then a to z - which sums up to 62 possibilities.
-For now, the hash has grown only to 4 characters (which allows 62^4 different hashes + the 62^3 different hashes for the 3 characters hashes, etc.).
+So, the sequencial part of the URL is alphanumeric and ranges from 0 to 9 then A to Z then a to z - which sums up to 62 possibilities.
+At the time, the hash had grown only to 4 characters (which allows 62^4 different hashes + the 62^3 different hashes for the 3 characters hashes, etc.).

 This stack up to 62 + 62^2 + 62^3 + 62^4 = 15 018 570 hashes.